bilal77511/yolov5-hand-gesture-car-game-control/README.md

 # Documentation

 This project utilizes [YOLOv5](https://github.com/ultralytics/yolov5), a state-of-the-art real-time object detection system, for controlling a car in a game using hand gestures.
 The YOLOv5 model is trained on custom dataset for controlling the car movements.

+# WORKING

+The YOLOv5 system detects hand gestures in real-time.
+Once a gesture is recognized, the system simulates pressing the relevant key on the keyboard to control the car's movement in the game.
+For example, if the YOLOv5 system detects a "mvefrd" gesture, it simulates pressing the "W" key to move the car forward.

 Below are the steps to install, run, and use the system:

 ## Install